 While litigation strategies are planned to take this almost certainly unconstitutional order to the courts, Independent Sector is working to respond in four core ways.
 We will discuss these IS responses later today with our Public Policy Committee.

 First, we are working to make reliable and timely information about this EO available to the broad sector.
 Today we are sharing one such informational resource developed by our partners at Sheppard Mullin, legal counsel with deep expertise in our sector and a critical partner earlier this year in developing our CARES Act resources.
 You can find the EO FAQs here.
-Later this month we plan to offer a webinar on the status of the EO in partnership with Sheppard Mullin.
-More on that to come.
+On Thursday, October 29, we plan to offer a webinar on the status of the EO in partnership with Sheppard Mullin.
+Register here.
 We will also be sharing more information on letters emerging from across sectors (nonprofit and business) urging withdrawal of this EO.

 Second, we are also working with Sheppard Mullin, for the next two months, to provide low-cost, direct counsel to those nonprofits that have questions about how this EO might impact them and their future plans regarding trainings and other related matters.
 This service will be made available for Independent Sector members in the near future.